Robert Kuan: St. Luke's (1989 2018)

-When William Padua, a board member of St. Luke's Medical Center in Quezon City, decided to leave, he recommended Kuana fellow Episcopalian, the church which owned the centerto chairman William H. Quasha.
-Padua had noticed Kuan's small success.
-In 1989, when Kuan became a board member, Chowking had ten stores.
+When William Padua decided to leave the board of St. Luke's Medical Center in Quezon City, he recommended Kuan as his replacement to Chairman William H. Quasha.
+Padua had taken notice of Kuan's growing success with Chowking, which had ten locations when Kuan joined the board in 1989.
+In addition, Padua and Kuan were both members of the Episcopal Church, which owned the hospital.
+St. Luke's is a nonprofit and non-stock corporation, and Kuan and the other members operated pro bono.

-Quasha wanted to turn St. Luke's from a hospital which relied on government subsidies and church funds into a "world-class medical center", one which could be self-supporting and create centers of excellence.
-When Quasha died in 1996, the board wanted Kuan to succeed him.
-Though initially reluctant, Kuan came to see it as a religious calling and accepted the role.
-The board members, who practiced servant leadership, agreed to work towards Quasha's life mission.
-The hospital was a nonprofit and non-stock corporation; Kuan and the other members operated pro bono.
-When Kuan became chairman, he had to save St. Luke's from bankruptcy.
+St. Luke's relied on government subsidies and church funds, but Quasha wanted to turn it into a "world-class medical center" which could support itself and establish its own centers of excellence.
+When Quasha died in 1996, the board wanted Kuan to succeed him as chairman.
+Kuan was initially reluctant to accept the role but came to see it as a religious calling.

-In 1996, Quasha's vision would have appeared to be very hard to reach.
+The board members, who practiced servant leadership, wanted to work towards Quasha's life mission.
+In 1996, this would have seemed very difficult to achieve.
 According to Kuan, they needed over ₱1 billion to bring St. Luke's to "world-class standards" by investing in modern equipment and new facilities.
-It was far more than the ₱57 million needed to start a new Chowking franchise.
-To raise money, the hospital reinvests all of its surplus funds.
-In 2003, St. Luke's Medical Center became the second institution in Asia to receive Joint Commission International accreditation.
-Under Kuan's leadership, St. Luke's Medical Center – Global City in Taguig opened in January 2010.
-In September 2011, Kuan was succeeded by Security Bank majority shareholder and chairman Fredrick Y. Dy, who had been vice chairman of St. Luke's since 1996.
+In comparison, only ₱57 million was needed to start a new Chowking franchise.
+In addition, when Kuan became chairman, he had to save St. Luke's from bankruptcy.
+To raise money, all surplus funds went back into the hospital.

+St. Luke's reached several milestones during Kuan's tenure.
+In 2003, it became the second institution in Asia to receive Joint Commission International accreditation.
+St. Luke's Medical Center – Global City, a sister location in Bonifacio Global City, opened in January 2010.
+Kuan also served as chairman of the board of the affiliated St. Luke's College of Medicine and managed a charity program which made over ₱300 million in annual earnings.
+In September 2011, Kuan was succeeded by Fredrick Y. Dy, the majority shareholder of Security Bank, who had been vice chairman of St. Luke's since 1996.
 Kuan, who remained a board member, believed that he had succeeded in all of his goals for St. Luke's.

-During his tenure, Kuan also served as chairman of the affiliated St. Luke's College of Medicine and managed a charity program which made over ₱300 million.